whitep4nth3r/p4nth3rblog/README.md

 Day 4

-Rendering page content from a new content type and consolidating the render options for both blog posts and page content
+Rendering page content from a new content type

+Day 5

+//separate query for just the slugs
+//separate query for just the blog post summaries
+//separate query for single blog post
+//separate query for a single page